 A Life of Compromise: A Foreword

 I have two desires.
 And let me not over-spiritualize that statement.
 I want to publish Christian theological and doctrinal books on the one hand.
-But on the other hand, when I speak about things that are emotional and traumatic, I also want to cuss.
+On the other hand, when I speak about emotional and traumatic things, I also want to cuss.
 Therein lies the rub.
-If I cuss in a book, I will most certainly not be considered for publishing from a Christian publisher.
-If I don’t cuss in a book when describing something that are both emotional and traumatic, then what I am writing about would feel inauthenticate.
+If I cuss in a book, I will not be considered for publishing from a Christian publisher.
+If I don’t cuss in writing a book when describing something that is both emotional and traumatic, then what I am writing about would feel inauthentic.

-Inauthenticate because when I am reliving these terrible moments, all I want to do is cuss, spit, scream, and cry and roll up in a ball and go to sleep for the rest of the day.
-If I am really honest, I want to turn comforts from the past such as pornography and … .
-Well, that is really it.
+I say, inauthentic because when I am reliving these terrible moments, all I want to do is cuss, spit, scream, cry, roll up in a ball and go to sleep for the rest of the day.
+If I am frank, I want to turn comforts from the past, such as pornography and … Well, that is it.
 For the vast majority of my life, porn has been my idol of comfort.
-Surely, it did not actually comfort me but I kept going back nonetheless.
+Indeed, it did not comfort me, but I kept going back nonetheless.

 So, cussing and porn.
 Pain and abuse.
 Perversion and wickedness.
-This is definitely not life abundent that Christ promised but definitely fits the mold of suffering that God promises when you follow His Son.
+All of that is not life abundant that Christ promised but fits the mold of suffering that God promises when you follow His Son.

 But what happens the suffering is just too much.
-Everybody’s tolerance and definition of suffering is going to differ, maybe a little.
-So everybody’s tolerance is going to differ greatly.
+Everybody’s tolerance and definition of suffering are going to differ, maybe a little.
+So everybody’s tolerance is going to vary greatly.

-I really hope that this memoir helps me deal with what is real, embrace what is real, where was God in it, and the best part: that the conclusion is not wrapped up in a pretty little bow.
-Nah, life is better but it is still a struggle.
-Maybe the quantity and quality of evil that has been done to me far outweighs the good that I have ever experience: which includes my wife and my three kids.
+I hope that this memoir helps me deal with what is real, embrace what is real, where was God in it, and the best part: that the conclusion is not wrapped up in a pretty little bow.
+Nah, life is better, but it is still a struggle.
+Maybe the quantity and quality of evil that have been done to me far outweigh the good that I have ever experienced, including my wife and three kids.

 And when the heavens and the earth fade away, God will still be with me.

-That is promise I am banking on.
-Because that is all I got.
+That is the promise I am banking on.
+Only because that is all, I got.